qmates-tech/openchat-kata/java/README.md

 $ ./gradlew test --tests 'integration*'
 ```

-To run all tests (remember to start the application first with `yarn start`):
+To run all tests (remember to start the application first with `./gradlew run`):

 ```
 $ ./gradlew test